petern160/React_Dotify_Music/README.md

 make sure to update OAuth web keys

-A React application that uses the spotify API to retrieve artist data and top tracks
+A React application that uses the spotify API to retrieve artist data and top tracks When you search for an artist it retrieves the followers and genre of music along with the top 10 tracks they have.
+You can click on each individual track to listen to the song.

 ![](dotify.gif)